UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Lecture 1

 Chapter I: Combinational circuits.
-L1.1: Introductions and projects
+L1.1: Introduction and projects

 P1 analysis Course introduction and how CSD projects are organised